-- I. any other information which becomes lawfully available to the University which is considered relevant in the review of agent performance. - (21) The University will maintain, where practical, confidential guidelines on the minimum required benchmarks agents must achieve in the relevant performance indicators in clause 20 in order for their performance to be deemed satisfactory. - (22) Information and data for the review and monitoring of agent performance will be collected through qualitative and quantitative mechanisms.
-This includes, but is not limited to, internal University data, PRISMS data, student surveys and questionnaires, reviews of publicly- and non-publicly available materials and resources, meetings and discussions with agents and their staff, observations of events and interactions with prospective students, and feedback from individuals. - (23) When monitoring processes indicate a deficiency or the University becomes aware, or has reason to believe, that the agent or an employee or subcontractor of that agent has not complied with the agent's responsibilities under the agent agreement or when it is identified that the agent has been negligent, careless or incompetent or engaged in false, misleading or unethical advertising or recruitment practices, the University will investigate into the matter in accordance with the International Education Agent Management Procedure and take immediate corrective action.
-This may include: - a. issuing an informal warning which may include further counselling, training, corrective advice; - b. issuing a formal warning letter which may include corrective action or requiring the agent to terminate its relationship with the employee or subcontractor who engaged in the non-compliant activity; or - c. suspension, non-renewal, or termination of the agreement. - (24) The monitoring and review of agents will be used to assess the status of the relationship and inform renewals and terminations. - (25) Following the annual review of each agent, or identification of a deficiency or non-compliance through ongoing monitoring, the Global and Domestic Student Recruitment will provide a report summarising the performance of each agent and recommended actions to the Chief Student Recruitment Officer (Global and Domestic) who will approve one of the following actions: - a. renewal of agreement; or - b. non-renewal of agreement. - (26) The Global and Domestic Student Recruitment will communicate with the agent as part of monitoring and review processes.
-Should the University propose to take adverse corrective action, or not renew or terminate the agent agreement, the agent will be provided with an opportunity to respond on the proposed action.
+(21) The University will maintain, where practical, confidential guidelines on the minimum required benchmarks Agents must achieve in the relevant performance indicators in clause 20 in order for their performance to be deemed satisfactory.

+(22) Information and data for the review and monitoring of Agent performance will be collected through qualitative and quantitative mechanisms.
+This includes, but is not limited to, internal University data, PRISMS data, student surveys and questionnaires, reviews of publicly- and non-publicly available materials and resources, meetings and discussions with Agents and their staff, observations of events and interactions with prospective students, and feedback from individuals.
+This also includes feedback from relevant stakeholders, such as Admissions and Scholarships, Shared Services, or Faculties.

+(23) When monitoring processes indicate a deficiency or the University becomes aware, or has reason to believe, that the Agent or an employee or subcontractor of that Agent has not complied with the agent's responsibilities under the Agent Agreement or when it is identified that the Agent has been negligent, careless or incompetent or engaged in false, misleading or unethical advertising or recruitment practices, the University will investigate into the matter in accordance with the International Education Agent Management Procedure and take immediate corrective action.
+This may include:

+- a. issuing an informal warning which may include further counselling, training, corrective advice; - b. issuing a formal warning letter which may include corrective action or requiring the Agent to terminate its relationship with the employee or subcontractor who engaged in the non-compliant activity; or - c. suspension, non-renewal, or termination of the agreement.

+(24) The monitoring and review of agents will be used to assess the status of the relationship and inform renewals and terminations.

+(25) Following the annual review of each Agent, or identification of a deficiency or non-compliance through ongoing monitoring, Future Students will provide a report summarising the performance of each Agent and recommended actions to the Pro Vice-Chancellor (Future Students) who will approve one of the following actions:

+- a. renewal of Agent Agreement; or - b. non-renewal of Agent Agreement.

+(26) Future Students will communicate with the Agent as part of monitoring and review processes.
+Should the University propose to take adverse corrective action, or not renew or terminate the Agent Agreement, the Agent will be provided with an opportunity to respond on the proposed action.